dossyb/bookish/README.md

 # Bookish - A Social Book Cataloguing Web App

+Bookish is an online platform that provides users with a digitised bookshelf to view, update and organise their book collection across all reading formats including physical books, eBooks and audiobooks.
+Users will be able to view details about each book and interact with each book's cover, as well as create and manage new bookshelves filtered by categories.

+This web app was created as my project for SIT120 Introduction to Responsive Web Apps, but I plan on continue to work on this app beyond the end of the unit to continue developing new features and evolve Bookish into a fully functional CRUD application.
+The current todo list of features is shown below in no particular order than the largest scope items being at the bottom.

 ## Planned features

+* Convert from Vue 2 to Vue 3 (uni required the app to be in Vue 2 despite it reaching EOL at the end of 2023)
 * Set placeholder image for books added without a cover
 * Update pathing of assets for build version
 * Fix some of the responsive side panel's functionality